-Request for exemption from taking an exam or undergoing another part of the examination on the basis of what has been determined by the Act will be submitted to the Board of Examiners.
-Request must be submitted at least 20 working days before the start of the requested course/module.
+A request for exemption from taking an exam or undergoing another part of the examination on the basis of what has been determined by the Act will be submitted to the Board of Examiners.
+A request must be submitted at least 20 working days before the start of the requested course/module.
 Written proof in English or Dutch must be submitted to support the request.
 Only official certified translations in English or Dutch will be processed.

 - 1. The Board of Examiners makes a substantiated decision within 20 working days after having received the request.
 The Board of Examiners is entitled to extend this period of 20 working days by an additional period of 20 working days.
 The student will be informed about the Board of Examiners' decision in writing. - 2.
 A request for exemption will only be considered if it has been submitted by a student who is enrolled at FPN and who has fulfilled the study programme's financial requirements. - 3.
-The number of ECTS of the course that is being proposed to act as exemption must be equal to or greater than the to be exempted course.
+The number of credits of the course that is being proposed to act as exemption must be equal to or greater than the course exemption is requested for.